 Notes

-NOTE: Buttermilk can have different consistencies, depending on the brand.
+Buttermilk can vary in consistency depending on the brand.
 If your dough is thicker than dense cake batter, don’t worry!
-Just shape it into loaves and place in the pans.
+Just shape it into loaves and place them in the pans.
 No need to add more liquid.

 Nutrition